 Learn how to make lilac jelly in the first moments of true spring, when lilacs have their short and beautiful bloom!
 Lilacs are indeed edible, so if you are in search of lilac recipes this is a great one to make this season.
-This lovely flower jelly is low in sugar and has an amazing light floral taste that is a perfect way to celebrate spring and preserve all of the beauty of these edible and beneficial blossoms!

 Lilac jelly is one of the easiest floral jellies to make because their bloom is abundant, if short.
-5 to 6 large lilac flower clusters are all that is needed, and before you know it you’ll have a beautiful jar full of lilac blossoms!
+5 to 6 large lilac flower clusters are all that is needed, so your backyard tree is a perfect bet!

 I love low-sugar lilac jelly because it allows the fragrant taste and scent of the lilacs to shine through in this unique flower jelly recipe!